Stustup/Audio-Input-Board/README.md

 - Maybe adding a 4.4mm Pentaconn Jack.
 These get more and more common on balanced audio amplifiers.
 - Improve the marking on the pins to not always having to reference this site...
 - Add outputs too.
 E.G. a 6.3mm Jack.

+## Notes

+The 3D models of the connectors are not in this repository, you can grab these on GrabCAD.